 Ida: A Sword among Lions - Ida B. Wells and the Campaign Against Lynching by Paula J. Giddings

 Publication Date: New York: Amistad, 2008

-Paula Giddings has written a definitive biography of Ida B. Wells--crusading journalist and pioneer in the fight for women's suffrage and against segregation and lynchings Ida B. Wells was born into slavery and raised in the Victorian age yet emerged, through her fierce political battles and progressive thinking, as the first "modern" black women in the nation's history.
+Paula Giddings has written an important and influential biography of Ida B. Wells--crusading journalist and pioneer in the fight for women's suffrage and against segregation and lynchings.
+Ida B. Wells was born into slavery and raised in the Victorian age yet emerged, through her fierce political battles and progressive thinking, as the first "modern" black women in the nation's history.
 Wells began her activist career when she tried to integrate a first-class railway car in Memphis.
 After being thrown bodily off the car, she wrote about the incident for Black Baptist newspapers, thus beginning her career as a journalist.
 But her most abiding fight would be the one against lynching, a crime in which she saw all the themes she held most dear coalesce: sexuality, race, and the law.

 A Deed So Accursed: Lynching in Mississippi and South Carolina, 1881–1940 by Terence Finnegan

 Publication Date: Charlottesville: University of Virginia Press, 2013